Block, Inc.: 2015–2020: Initial public offering, growth

 In 2015, Square stated that it processed about US$23.8 billion worth of payment volume in 2014.
 In the same year, the company sold shares in its initial public offering for US$9 per share, giving itself a market capitalization of $2.9 billion.
 In 2018, Vox reported Square as stating that over 7 million people used the Cash App in December 2017.
 Vox also stated that Cash App was the "No. 1 free finance app" in Apple's U.S. iPhone App Store and was "ahead" of PayPal and Venmo.

-In October 2020, Square put approximately 1% of their total assets ($50 million) in Bitcoin (4,709 bitcoins), citing Bitcoin's "potential to be a more ubiquitous currency in the future" as their main reasoning.
+In October 2020, Square put approximately 1% of its total assets ($50 million) in Bitcoin (4,709 bitcoins), citing Bitcoin's "potential to be a more ubiquitous currency in the future" as its main reasoning.
 The company purchased approximately 3,318 bitcoins in February 2021 for a cost of around $170 million, bringing Square's total holdings to around 8,027 bitcoins (equivalent to around US$500 million in 2021, around US$481 million as of July 2024).

-2021–2022: Name change, acquisitions
+2021–2022: Name change and acquisitions

-On March 2, 2021, Square reached an agreement to acquire majority ownership in Tidal.
+On March 2, 2021, Square reached an agreement to acquire majority ownership stake in Tidal.
 Square paid $297 million in cash and stock for Tidal, with Jay-Z joining the company's board of directors.
-Jay-Z, as well as other artists who currently own stock in Tidal, will remain stakeholders.
+Jay-Z, as well as other artists who owned stock in Tidal at the time, will remain stakeholders.
 On December 1, 2021, Square announced that it would change its company name to Block, Inc. on December 10.
 The change was announced shortly after Dorsey resigned as CEO of Twitter.

-On December 10, 2021, the name change took effect, and Square, Inc. became Block, Inc. On December 16, less than a week into the rebrand, H&R Block, sued the company for trademark infringement, claiming that the name seeks to confuse customers by misappropriating the Block brand name, which H&R owns.
+On December 10, 2021, the name change took effect, and Square, Inc. became Block, Inc. On December 16, less than a week into the rebrand, H&R Block sued the company for trademark infringement.
+The lawsuit claimed that the name sought to confuse customers by misappropriating the Block brand name owned by H&R Block.
 The lawsuit was resolved in April 2023 when the two companies jointly agreed to dismiss the suit.
 On January 31, 2022, Block completed its acquisition of Afterpay, an Australian buy now, pay later (BNPL) lender.